amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.md

 ## Save Files

+Before we start, a quick note on save files:

 **IMPORTANT:** For games with save functionality you **MUST** quit the game using the `DEL` key to ensure the save data will be written to "disk", and thus the SD card.
 You *will* lose your save games if you don't exit the game *after* also saving in-game!

 In the `[Options]` menu of the launcher you can choose between a few alternative quit key options if the `DEL` key doesn't work for you.
 If set, it will override the preconfigured default Quit key.
 The active Quit key is displayed on the splash screen shown when a game is loading.